salcedoe/MtMdocs/docs/matlabBasics/Functions.md

 A function is just a packaged series of commands.
 Often functions are stored as individual files.
 Sometimes they are included in the Live Scripts.

 The first line in a function sets the name, the inputs, and the outputs of the function.
-Notice how this first line also models how to call the function.
-Basically all the text following the keyword **function** can be used as the syntax to call the function:
+Notice how this first line also models how to call the function — all the text following the keyword **function** can be used as the syntax to call the function.

 ![first line in a function](images/functions-anatomy.png){ width="450"}